JuanPalaciosGodoy/climate-ml-project3-group2/Project3-ReconstructPCO2/README.md

 ## Project Assignment

 + Team 2
-+ Team members:
++ Team members
     + Primanta Bangun
     + Samuel Kortchmar
     + Sarika de Bruyn
     + Juan Palacios

 + Project Summary: In this project, we use machine learning techniques (**XGBoost** and **Neural Networks**) to reconstruct surface ocean partial pressure of carbon dioxide (pCO₂) fields based on environmental predictors like sea surface temperature, salinity, mixed layer depth, and atmospheric CO₂.
 Due to the sparse observational coverage (e.g., SOCAT), we benchmark model skill using the Large Ensemble Testbed (LET), which provides full-coverage synthetic pCO₂ fields from Earth System Models (ESMs).
 By decomposing pCO₂-Residual into seasonal+trend and stochastic components, we improve ML reconstructions by matching model selection to the underlying variability patterns.